LAB02-Research/HASS.Agent/README.md

 #### 4. Startup

-You can use the '*create launch-on-login scheduled task*' to allow HASS.Agent to start when you login to your PC.
+Gives the option to enable/disable running HASS.Agent when you login.

 #### 5. HotKey